cornerstone-consulting/INFIODocs/infio-docs.md

 - A **DMS (Database Migration Service) instance profile** is created.
 - This is required by **Schema conversion (SC)** for **securely managing migration-related tasks**.

-> Note: After following deployment process of INFIO EC2 instance, [verify IAM role attached with INFIO EC2 instance](#2-verify-iam-role-attached-with-infio-ec2-instance-after-deploying-infio-ec2-instance).
+> Note: After completing the INFIO EC2 instance deployment, make sure to [verify IAM role attached with INFIO EC2 instance](#2-verify-iam-role-attached-with-infio-ec2-instance-after-deploying-infio-ec2-instance).
 ---

 ### 2. Log in to a Windows INFIO EC2 Instance in a Private Subnet Using a Bastion Host (Optional)